 By Victoria Alvarez

-“Lynn has sound safety procedures on campus,” said Anthony Altieri, vice president of Student Affairs.
+“Lynn has sound safety procedures on campus,” said Anthony Altieri, Vice President of Student Affairs.
 “Safety is a community responsibility and we have professionals that are well-trained and prepared to deal with crisis situations within our community.”

 These well-trained individuals make up Lynn’s Department of Campus Safety, an office comprised of 33 professionals who are dedicated to creating and maintaining a safe and secure environment for students, faculty and guests.

-“We believe in hoping for the best, but preparing for the worst,” said Larry Rickard, campus safety chief.
+“We believe in hoping for the best, but preparing for the worst,” said Larry Rickard, Campus Safety Chief.
 “Campus Safety actively runs trainings every academic year to ensure that our entire campus community gives advance thought to how each of us should immediately respond if we ever have an ‘active shooter’ on campus.”

 The alert system includes an outdoor public address system, an indoor public notification system with flashing lights, and text, email and voicemail notifications.
 Students and employees can also opt their emergency contacts into Lynn’s emergency notifications.

 However, in an effort to ensure the entire Lynn community is prepared and informed for a possible crisis, there are also available active shooter trainings on campus.
-These trainings serve as information sessions so that a member of the Lynn community can know what to do in the unlikely event that an “active shooter” enters campus.
+These trainings serve as info sessions so that a member of the Lynn community can know what to do in the unlikely event that an “active shooter” enters campus.
 Several departments at Lynn have taken part in the trainings, and such trainings have been offered to student residents that live on campus, but they are also provided by Campus Safety upon request for those who are interested.

 “The basic principles of personal and community safety are always present.
 We have protocol and procedures in place but our ultimate goal is to be proactive in spreading awareness to mitigate the possibility of that ever happening,” said Altieri.